 Les Pittman has 25 years of trial experience, and has successfully litigated numerous cases throughout the State of Alabama.
 He is a member of the Montgomery County Bar Association and served as president of the MCBA for 2007.
-Les currently serves as a bar commissioner for the 15th Judicial Circuit of Alabama.
+Les served for nine years as a Bar Commissioner for the 15th Judicial Circuit of Alabama.

 Prior to practicing law, Les spent 3 years in the United States Marine Corps and was honorably discharged as a corporal.
-Les received his law degree from Jones School of Law while working as a marketing representative for Alabama Gas Corporation.
+He received his law degree from Jones School of Law while working as a marketing representative for Alabama Gas Corporation.

 Les went to work at Beasley Allen in 1993, and became a shareholder in 1999.
 He left the firm in 2005 to form James & Pittman, P.C., where he remained until 2013.
 In 2013, Les started Pittman Law Firm, which now has offices in Montgomery and Auburn.

 As a life-long resident of Montgomery, Les has always been active in the community.
 He has coached junior high basketball; YMCA football and basketball; and little league baseball.
 He has also served as a tutor in the First Baptist Church tutoring program for inner-city children.
 In 2002, Les was crowned “Biggest Rat in Town” for raising over $40,000 for the American Cancer Society.
 In 2013, Les chaired the School Improvement Committee for Bear Exploration Center, which raised $40,000 for school improvements.
 He also serves on the board for the Jimmy Hitchcock Award, which honors outstanding Christian student-athletes in Montgomery.

 Les is married to the former Jessica Dilworth of Birmingham.
 They have 3 sons, Clyde, Payne and Charlie, and a daughter, Virginia.
 The Pittmans are members of First Baptist Church of Montgomery, where Les serves as a Deacon.